U.S. Government Bonds Slip Amid Optimistic Economic News

-U.S. government-bond prices edged lower Wednesday after a stream of data suggested the economy remains robust.
+U.S. government-bond prices edged lower Wednesday after a stream of data suggested the economy remains on solid ground.

 Continue Reading Below